This cleaning tip post from Simply Marquessa is hilarious and a great example of taking the commonplace and making it extraordinary and funny.

 August 28, 2015

 I will be revamping my menus as well.
-My work will be found under Story Lines.
+My work will be found under Fiction.

 Unless you are an established writer or have made inroads into a niche, you need social media.
 Agent queries need to include information about your writing platform.
 They want to see you already possess the know-how to participate in the promotion of your work.
 Some even request you include a marketing plan.
 “I don’t need …